-The doctor, named Peter, if the nametag on his left breast was a true indication, pressed the paddles to my chest.
+The doctor, named Peter, if the nametag on his right breast was a true indication, pressed the paddles to my chest.

 Suddenly, my whole body jumped and it felt like a huge baseball bat had struck me squarely in the center of my chest.
 I gasped once, and then again, only realizing that I had not been breathing at all for the longest time.
 The pain came rushing in as the doctor stepped back.